Biophilic interior design connects your home with nature

 There are endless shades of green to choose from.
 You can go more muted by using soft sage tones, or zing it up with a vibrant lime, or lush tropical greens.
 Combining more than one tone of green will maximise interest, and mimic what you see in nature.

-Although biophilic interior design tends to focus on green, you can sometimes successfully pair green with certain colours from nature like pale blues, blush pinks and soft yellows.
+Although biophilic interior design tends to focus on green, you can also successfully pair green with certain colours from nature like pale blues, blush pinks and soft yellows.
 But avoid strong colours like red and also bright colours.